Home / Instruments /Accessories / Ordering / Tips / Friends

 Body size at lower bout: 16" Scale length: 25 1/2" Nut width: 1 13/16" Body depth: 2 7/16"

 Notes: We've often observed that an unusual number of our favorite archtop builders got their start by carving mandolins.
 It can't be coincidence that the extraordinary skill set required to graduate and tap tune a mandolin soundbord should translate handily towards the building of an archtop guitar.
 Legendary luthier John Monteleone began his career restoring instruments for Mandolin Brothers in the early 70's, where he had the invaluable opportunity to study the craftsmanship of many of the greatest vintage guitars and mandolins, literally from the inside out.
-For the last quarter century, Monteleone's brilliant updating of the F-style mandolin has remained the single most sought after version of the instrument since the Lloyd Loar original.
-Since the mid-'90s John has devoted his focus chiefly to the guitar, producing some of the most spectacular and highly prized archtops built today.
+For the last three decades, Monteleone's brilliant updating of the F-style mandolin has remained the single most sought after version of the instrument since the Lloyd Loar original.
+And since the mid-'90s John has devoted his focus chiefly to the guitar, producing some of the most spectacular and highly prized archtops built today.

-This instrument is the first example in Monteleone's Electric Flyer series.
-The Flyer follows the tradition of the pioneering electric guitars built by Jimmy D'Aquisto for such luminaries as Jim Hall, Joe Pass and other celebrated players of the 60's and 70's.
+The first of just three examples ever built, the Electric Flyer follows the tradition of the pioneering electric guitars built by Jimmy D'Aquisto for such luminaries as Jim Hall, Joe Pass and other celebrated players of the 60's and 70's.
 With a slimmer depth body of extravagantly figured custom maple laminate, the Flyer offers the discriminating player a design that is comfortable to hold, has excellent sustain, and resists feedback at a variety of volume levels.
 At just 6lb.
-2oz., the Flyer is significantly lighter than a typical ES-175, and the open headstock reduces neck mass for better balance in the lap and on the shoulder.
-The generous 1 13/16" nut width is ideal for both finger and pick style play, and the neck profile is a sublime gentle D. The tone is smooth, sweet and warm as can be, with excellent balance and clarity.
+2oz., the instrument is significantly lighter than a typical ES-175, and the open headstock reduces neck mass for better balance in the lap and on the shoulder.
+The generous 1 13/16" nut width is ideal for both finger and pick style play, and the neck profile is a sublime gentle D.

 Setup: This instrument is strung with medium gauge flatwound nickel strings.
 The guitar will accommodate lighter or heavier gauge strings, according to preference.
 String action is set at 5/64" to 6/64" at the 12th fret, with moderate relief for acoustic playing with medium strings.
 The action may be lowered or raised to your requirements with the adjustable bridge.

-Case: Original deluxe hardshell case.
+Case: Original deluxe faux-snakeskin arched plush lined hardshell case.